-- Wicklow Mountains: Just a one-hour drive from Dublin, you'll find the spectacular filming locations for historical TV series Vikings (2013-ongoing) as well as Braveheart (1995) and P.S.
+Wicklow Mountains: Just a one‐hour drive from Dublin, you'll find the spectacular filming locations for historical TV series Vikings (2013‐ongoing) as well as Braveheart (1995) and P.S.
 I Love You (2007).
 You can easily go there on a half day trip from Dublin, for example by joining the specialised film location tour offered by Day Tours Unplugged.
 For more info on this tour, check out my post Vikings Film Locations Tour in Wicklow County, Ireland.

 The West Coast:

-- Aran Islands: Time stood still on these peaceful islands, which are best explored by bicycle or horse carriage and offer lots of scenic viewpoints along the way.
+Aran Islands: Time stood still on these peaceful islands, which are best explored by bicycle or horse carriage and offer lots of scenic viewpoints along the way.
 Somehow, these islands also reminded me a lot of the Iron Islands in Game of Thrones.
 Their actual film locations were the area surrounding Ballintoy in Northern Ireland.
-From Galway, you can go there on a day trip by bus and ferry or even by plane.
+From Galway, you can go to the Aran Islands for a day trip by bus, ferry or plane.

-- Cliffs of Moher: No Ireland visit would be complete without this impressive natural wonder!
+Cliffs of Moher: No Ireland visit would be complete without this impressive natural wonder!
 From Galway, it takes about one hour and 40 minutes drive to get there.
-Alternatively, you can jump on a guided day tour from Dublin.
+Alternatively, you can join a guided day tour from Dublin.

 The South Coast:

-- Cork and Cobh: From Ireland's second largest city Cork (2 hours 30 min. by train from Dublin), it's a short 25-minute (and scenic!) train ride to the harbour town of Cobh – the doomed Titanic's last port of call of the doomed Titanic back in April 1912.
-Titanic fans and those interested in the history of Irish emigration, should check out the Titanic Experience and Emigration Museum here.
+Cork and Cobh: From Ireland's second largest city Cork (2 hours 30 min. by train from Dublin), it's a short (and scenic!)
+25‐minute train ride to the harbour town of Cobh (formerly called Queenstown) – the last port of call of the doomed Titanic back in April 1912.

-- Blarney Castle: Ireland's most famous medieval castle can easily be visited on a day trip from Dublin.
-Alternatively, head there from Shannon airport, which is just 7 miles away.
+Blarney Castle: Ireland's most famous medieval castle can easily be visited on a day trip from Dublin.
 If you're up for it, you can kiss the famous Blarney Stone for good luck.
-Just remember that millions of other visitors have kissed it before you…

 Seven Travel Tips for Ireland